wallytutor/learning-by-teaching/projects/kinetics-oxidation-iron/README.md

 ## Build

-The project is supported for GHC 8.10.6.
-Before running the build you must install the isolated dependencies with `stack setup` and `stack init`.
-To compile run `stack build`.
+Simply run `stack build` and it must work with a recent stack.

 If running from a Docker container you might be prompted to add the `--allow-different-user` build flag.

 ## Usage

-Run the program with `stack run --allow-different-user -- <arguments>`, where the arguments are provided according to the following interface:
+Run the program with `stack run -- <arguments>`, where the arguments are provided according to the following interface:

 ```bash
 Usage: oxyl-exe t tk tw l h tc tm yf dy